shinken-solutions/shinken/docs/source/03_configuringshinken/configuringshinken-configmain.rst

 Old CGI related parameter
 --------------------------

 If you are using the old CGI from Nagios, please migrate to a new WebUI.
-For historical perspective you can find information on the :ref:`specific CGI parameters` <specific CGI parameters>.
+For historical perspective you can find information on the :ref:`specific CGI parameters <specific_cgi_parameters>`.